-- The main advantage of white box testing is that it helps in optimizing the code.
+- The main advantage of white box testing is that it helps optimize the code.

-- This testing can identify hidden defects which may not be detected when we perform black box testing.
+- When performing this testing, we can identify hidden defects that may not be detected during black box testing.

 - With the unit testing, we can say that the testing phase starts early in SDLC.